 Online publishers have typically viewed the hyper-crowded nature of the Internet as the main challenge in getting relevant traffic.
 However, most overlook the dilution of their content as having the effect of lessening the impact of their online presence or message.

-Additionally, many old school companies, marketers, PR execs, advertisers, and publishers may not be aware that an evolving Internet now features impatient users that are gravitating towards multimedia content, as well as, content validated by “social proof’ (i.e., Facebook likes and Twitter shares).
+Many old school companies, marketers, PR execs, advertisers, and publishers may not be aware that an evolving Internet now features impatient users that are gravitating towards multimedia content, as well as, content validated by “social proof’ (i.e., Facebook likes and Twitter shares).

 A corporate entity or large publisher may have dozens, and often hundreds, of web properties that represent a discombobulated collection of its subsidiaries and departments.
 Instead of being online assets, these can be SEO-neutral.
 Large entities may post thousands of pages online.
 Yet the content can become highly diluted by being distributed through incompatible domains and web portals.

 More becomes less.
 People get lost while visiting labyrinths posing as Drupal-coded mazes.
 Disconnection between sites means that these entities may be losing valuable SEO juice as some search engines fail to recognize that the published content ultimately comes from a single root source.
-This is why Google recently established its Authorship Program so it can figure out the root source of content populating the Internet every day.

 Multimedia and Social

 Multimedia is becoming inseparable from social.
 If there is a pressing challenge for service providers, it is that millions of web users, especially the younger demographic, are growing impatient with text.